Ramana372/Agri-Mart/README.md

 ### 9. Running the Application
 - Open the project in IntelliJ IDEA.
 - Run the `BackendApplication` class.
-- Access the application at: [http://localhost:8080].
+- Access the application at: http://localhost:youport number  like 8099.

 ## Setup and Installation
 1. **Clone the Repository**: